More Bible Study Online - Related Page Links

 According to the Scriptures, this would be just the beginning of Israel's affliction: "But the more they afflicted them, the more they multiplied and grew.
 And they were in dread of the children of Israel.
 So the Egyptians made the children of Israel serve with rigor.
 And they made their lives bitter with hard bondage... in mortar, in brick, and in all manner of service in the field.
 All their service in which they made them serve was with rigor." -- Exodus 1:12-14

-Now I want you to understand, that Israel's season of affliction would come, not because the Israelites were being trouble makers, or causing strife.
+Now I want you to understand, Israel's season of affliction would come, not because the Israelites were being trouble makers, or causing strife from within the Egyptian kingdom.
 This was simply happening, because of the Egyptians pride and vainglory.
 I mean after all, the Egyptians had begun to actually think (thanks to their new Ruler): "Who do these Israelites think they are?"

 I mean after all, according to the Egyptians, these Israelites should be

 thankful that they are able to be apart of a kingdom that is so